kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-04-istio-sidecars-in-kyma.md

 ## Secure communication

 One of [Kyma's default configuration option](./smsh-02-default-istio-setup-in-kyma.md) is [Peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) set to `STRICT` mode cluster-wide.
-This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both, client and server certificates are validated and traffic is encrypted.
-This provides each service with a strong identity and Istio provides a key management system that automates key and certificate management.
+This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both, client and server certificates are validated having all traffic encrypted.
+This provides each service a strong identity with reliable key and certificate management system.

 Another security benefit of having sidecar proxy is possibility to perform request authentication for your service.
 Istio enables [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) using JSON Web Token (JWT) validation using a custom authentication provider.
 You can learn how to secure your service using JWT tokens you can follow [the tutorial](../../../03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-jwt.md)